fleetdm/fleet/handbook/business-operations/security-audits.md

 Observers are not supposed to be able to add hosts to Fleet.
 Via specific endpoints, it becomes possible to retrieve the certificate chains and the secrets for all teams, and these are the information required to add a host.

-- Resolved.
-Resolution information TBA
+This was resolvedin version release [4.33.0](https://github.com/fleetdm/fleet/releases/tag/fleet-v4.33.0) with [updating the observer permissions](https://github.com/fleetdm/fleet/pull/12216).

 ## April 2022 penetration testing of Fleet 4.12
 In April 2022, we worked with [Lares](https://www.lares.com/) to perform penetration testing on our Fleet instance, which was running 4.12 at the time.

-They identified a few issues, the most critical ones we have addressed in 4.13.
+Lares identified a few issues, the most critical ones we have addressed in 4.13.
 Other less impactful items remain.
 These are described below.

 As usual, we have made the full report (minus redacted details such as email addresses and tokens) available.